Deerbrook, Wisconsin

 Deerbrook is an unincorporated community in Langlade County, Wisconsin, United States.
-Deerbrook is on County Highway E north of Antigo in the town of Neva.
+Deerbrook is on County Highway E, north of Antigo in the town of Neva.
 It has a post office that has been operating since 1887 with ZIP code 54424.

-History
+Etymology

 Deerbrook was named by Edward Dawson, a timber cruiser and prospector, who saw a deer drink from a nearby brook, and called the area "Deerbrook".